aristanetworks/j2lint/README.md

 1. Create a new rules directory under j2lint folder.
 2. Add custom rule classes which are similar to classes in j2lint/rules directory:
-    The file name of rules should be in snake_case and the class name should be the PascalCase version of file name.
+    The file name of rules should be in snake_case and the class name should be the PascalCase version of the file name.
 For example:
-    * File name - jinja_operator_has_spaces_rule.py
-    * Class name - JinjaOperatorHasSpacesRule
-    > **Note**
-    > The code supports the file name of rules in snake_case only and the support for PascalCase filenames for rules has been deprecated.
+    - File name: `jinja_operator_has_spaces_rule.py`
+    - Class name: `JinjaOperatorHasSpacesRule`

 3. Run the jinja2 linter using --rules-dir option

     ```bash